SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 4.14.0-dev.1 =
+= 4.14.0-b.1 =

-(2021/01/29) Added support the new Google price drop feature in search results.
+(2021/02/08) Added support the new price drop appearance feature in Google search results.

 = 4.13.1 =